 Applicants are encouraged to read this entire Application Packet thoroughly before preparing and submitting an application.
-The Request for Proposal is only open to applicants that currently have a subgrant agreement with DFA-IGS.
+The Request for Proposals is open to all meeting the eligibility requirements (See Eligibility section).

 Applications will be submitted via the DFA-IGS grant management system, IGS Connect.
 All submitted applications must be complete and include all required information and documentation.
 Applications received with missing information may not be reviewed.